 - And the tile backing

-As mentioned above, luxury vinyl tile is comprised of multiple layers in which there's a clear top layer over the design that protects the floor from scratches, stains and fading.
-So, it's safe to say that luxury vinyl tile is built to endure that busiest homes.
+The clear top layer over the design protects the floor from scratches, stains and fading.
+So, it's safe to say that luxury vinyl tile is built to endure the busiest homes with kids and pets.

 Design Options

 Luxury vinyl tiles are a good value because they're not only long-lasting, but they're less expensive than ceramic tile or hardwood flooring, even though they can create a very similar look.
-So, for those on a budget, luxury vinyl tiles are a smart choice.
+With a wide range of colors, styles, and patterns available, LVT flooring allows you to achieve the look of natural materials without the hefty price tag.

-The natural materials that luxury vinyl tile can be designed to look like, like hardwood and stone, are known to have more than enough maintenance requirements to help prevent them from getting and looking damaged.
+The natural materials that luxury vinyl tile can be designed to look like, including hardwood and stone, are known to have maintenance requirements to help prevent them from getting and looking damaged.
 Fortunately, with luxury vinyl tile, clean up and maintenance are easy!
-All you need to do is regularly vacuum and use a damp towel (either cloth or paper) to wipe away scuff marks and spills.

 Non-Biodegradable